robby1012/SkylakeOpenCore/README.md

 * Installer : Mac OS Sonoma

 # A bit History
-It's been a long time since I installed Hackintosh Last time I used iAtkos distro on my Asus Laptop to install Snow Leopard, just knew OpenCore Recently, god, the documentation is really awesome. and since I'm a programmer so all the setting and coding looks familiar, LOL.
+It's been a long time since I installed Hackintosh.

+Last time I used iAtkos distro on my Asus Laptop to install Snow Leopard.

+Just knew OpenCore recently, God, the documentation is really awesome.

+Since I'm a programmer so all the setting and coding looks familiar, LOL.
 So I decided to give it a try

 USB Controller is the most hurdle for installing hackintosh to this system

+You **NEED** to mapping your motherboard USB using [USBToolBox](https://github.com/USBToolBox/tool)

+Failed to do so will make your usb keyboard or mouse not working.
+On this config I added USBInjectAll for last resort.

 Copy generated UTBMap.kext to EFI\OC\Kexts

-You **NEED** to mapping your motherboard USB using [USBToolBox](https://github.com/USBToolBox/tool)

-SSDT also **very important**, don't use precompiled from internet
+SSDT also **very important**, don't use precompiled from internet, every motherboard has different pci layout.

-BUILD your own using [SSDTTime](https://github.com/corpnewt/SSDTTime)
+The best thing is to BUILD your own, easiesr way using [SSDTTime](https://github.com/corpnewt/SSDTTime)

 copy SSDTTime generated .aml to EFI\OC\ACPI\

+if have embeded programming knowledges you can manually add ssdt using iasl.

-Minimum SMBIOS to use : iMac18,1 but this config I used iMac19,1 You can generate your own using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
+Minimum SMBIOS to use : iMac18,1 but this config I used iMac19,1 so no need to use -no_compat_check to kernel args You can generate your own using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

 **Don't Messing NVRAM Setting except boot-args**